Isn’t it interesting how history is edited when you need to excuse something but relied upon when you want it to be?

 The choice is to fight or to accept the threat that they will come here.
 It seems that the President may be realizing that but he is missing the rest of the point.
 If you are going to fight, you fight all with you have.

 The victory is decided on the ground.
-Infantry on the ground locating, engaging, and destroying the enemy is the how victory is achieved.
-The President is wasting time, effort, and money if the believes that any amount of training is going to get the Iraqi Army to do anything.
+Infantry on the ground locating, engaging, and destroying the enemy is how victory is achieved.
+The President is wasting time, effort, and money if he believes that any amount of training is going to get the Iraqi Army to do anything.

 We have an Arab coalition.
 We are bombing targets in Syria and Iraq.
 We are not done.
 We need to get troops on the ground.